S3 method for class 'selenider_session'

 find_element(x, ...)

-# S3 method for selenider_session
+# S3 method for class 'selenider_session'

 find_element(